Beating City, PSR and the No 10 role: Inside Liverpool’s record transfer for Florian Wirtz

 How can Liverpool afford Wirtz?

-Liverpool have already announced a deal worth almost £30m to sign Wirtz’s Leverkusen teammate Jeremie Frimpong, so a deal for the German could take their spending to around £150m this summer.
+Liverpool previously announced a deal worth almost £30m to sign Wirtz’s Leverkusen teammate Jeremie Frimpong, so a deal for the German could take their spending to around £150m this summer.

 They are also interested in left-back Milos Kerkez, with Bournemouth valuing the Hungary international at £45m.